 New permit applications must include both the new permit application fee and the first year’s annual fee.

-A person registered under the 700-PM permit may pre-pay $90 for permit coverage through 2015 in lieu of the $25 annual fee.

 Some of these permits are administered by public agencies under contract with DEQ.

 This permit incorporates the 1300-J permit.

+In addition to the new permit application fee and annual permit fees, first year ($300) and annual fees ($100) for subsurface injection of fluids also apply in accordance with ORS 468B.196(1)(d).